neo-project/docs/en-us/node/network-protocol.md

    |---|---|---|---|
    |30*?|AddressList|net_addr[]|other nodes' address in network|

-   After receiving the getaddr message, the node returns an addr message as response and provides information about the known nodes on the network.
+   After receiving the getaddr message, the node returns an addr message as a response and provides information about the known nodes on the network.

 1. getheaders